incountry/sdk-java/README.md

 #### Encryption key

-The SDK has a `SecretKeyAccessor` interface to allow you pass your own secrets/keys to the SDK.
+The SDK has a `SecretKeyAccessor` interface which allows you to pass your own secrets/keys to the SDK.

 `SecretKeyAccessor` introduces `getAccessor` static method which allows you to pass your secrets/keys to the SDK.
 Secrets/keys can be passed in multiple ways: